Last Updated on October 5, 2022 by Zwivel Team

 - Avoid sleeping on your sides.
 Rest upright, with pillows positioned behind your back.

 - If you are in extreme pain or experience excessive bleeding or swelling, don’t hesitate — call your doctor immediately.

-- Don’t be alarmed if you experience either hypersensitivity or lack of sensitivity in the nipples after surgery; this is normal and to be expected.
+- Don’t be alarmed if you experience either hypersensitivity or a lack of sensation in the nipples after surgery; this is normal and to be expected.

-Note that most women are capable of breastfeeding after surgery, but breast milk may be slow to produce, so you should perhaps consider waiting until your babies are weaned before undergoing augmentation.
+Note that most women are capable of breastfeeding after surgery, but breast milk may be slow to produce.
+If you plan to breastfeed in the future, it is typically recommended that you delay breast augmentation.